CarGuo/gsy_github_app_flutter/README_EN.md

 >
 > 4. Redux: Currently demonstrates global login and user information management
 >
-> 5. Provider: Currently used to manage global grayscale mode and multi-language support
+> 5. riverpod: Currently used to manage global grayscale mode and multi-language support
 >
 > 6. Repos and other requests demonstrate GraphQL implementation
 >